M-HT/SR/pycfg/README.md

 The utility has some limitations -- edit the configuration files to overcome these.

 * On PC, the resolution can be selected only from predefined values -- when editing, any resolution can be used (mainly usable in window mode).

-* On Pandora, the button mappings can't be modified (or shown).